bronnie313/ronnie-bisaso/README.md

 # 📖 Portfolio <a name="about-project"></a>

-**Portfolio Site** is a student's a project that displays "A software Engineers profile" and tests microverse students their understanding on parsing figma design to create a UI, and also Using Flexbox to place elements in the page
+**Portfolio Site** is a project that displays "A software Engineers profile" and tests the understanding on parsing figma design to create a UI, It is also your ultimate tool for showcasing your skills and achievements!
+It's platform that allows you to create and manage your professional portfolio online.

 ## 🛠 Built With <a name="built-with"></a>